 According to How geeky are you?
-I’m only 15 percent geek.
-That seems right.
+I’m only 15 per cent geek.

-I fail because I don’t like science fiction or other geek entertainment.
+I fail because I don’t like science fiction or any other geeky form of entertainment.

 Despite 30 years of writing about technology, geek culture hasn’t rubbed off on me.